simar911/Codesoft/README.md

 # Codesoft
-this is my internship related repository with codesoft
+this is my c++ programming internship related repository with codesoft